ScEpTIC Configuration¶

 Depending on our checkpoint mechanism configuration, we may need to set the execution depth parameter for locating memory-based anomalies or evaluating their effects.

-In such a case, we set the execution_depth
+In such a case, we set the execution_depth variable to an integer value:

 execution_depth = 10